AsheraCordova/Drawer/README.md

 animationDurationInMs | Controls the animation duration in milli seconds of opening and closing of the drawer. e.g 3000 (3 seconds).

-The following shows an example of Drawer layout:
+The following shows an example of DrawerLayout:

 ```
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"